 - Any and all recordings, video, audio, electronic or otherwise, shall be the sole property of Barton College. - Persons requesting access and/or review of stored video/electronic images for any reason must obtain permission from the Vice President for Student Engagement, Chief Financial Officer, Vice President of People and Support, or the College President.
-Wilson Police Department - Barton College District Officers, or WPD investigative personnel shall facilitate the actual review of the video/electronic media. - Duplication or printing of stored video/electronic images is prohibited unless approved by the Vice President for Student Engagement.
+Wilson Police Department - Barton College District Officers, or WPD investigative personnel shall facilitate the actual review of the video/electronic media. - Duplication or printing of stored video/electronic images is prohibited unless approved by the Vice President for Student Engagement or the Vice President for People and Support.